-Note 2: Data for U.K. are calculated on a revenue basis while data for the other countries are calculated on a nominal value basis.
+Note 2: Data for the U.K. is calculated on a revenue basis while data for the other countries is calculated on a nominal value basis.

-Note 3: Green bonds and syndicated auctions are included for U.K., Germany and France.
+Note 3: Green bonds and syndicated issues are included for the U.K., Germany and France.

-Note 4: "Other issuance" of issuance amount of discount bonds for U.K. refers to discount bonds issued bilaterally between DMO and eligible investors at the request of those investors.
+Note 4: "Other issuance" of issuance amount of discount bonds for the U.K. refers to discount bonds issued bilaterally between the DMO and eligible investors at the request of those investors.

-Note 5: IIB is Inflation-Indexed Bonds.
-FR Bond is Floating-Rate Bonds.
+Note 5: "IIB" is inflation-indexed bonds.
+"FR Bond" is floating-rate bonds.

-(Source) Calculated by Ministry of Finance based on the data of relevant countries' debt management authorities on an auction date basis
+(Source) Calculated by the Ministry of Finance based on the data of relevant countries' debt management authorities on an auction date basis

-Coupon-bearing bond issuances in foreign countries as of the end of 2021 indicate that 5-year or shorter issues accounted for some 50% of the total issuances in the U.S. and Germany while longer issues command around 80% of the total in the U.K. and France.
+Coupon-bearing bond issuances in foreign countries as of the end of 2022 indicate that 5-year or shorter issues accounted for some 50% of the total issuances in the U.S. and Germany while longer issues command around 70-80% of the total in the U.K. and France.
 The maturity mix thus varies from country to country.